timunie/Ava-ApiTests/website/docs/P_Avalonia_Media_HslColor_H.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a><ul>0/360 degrees is Red.60 degrees is Yellow.120 degrees is Green.180 degrees is Cyan.240 degrees is Blue.300 degrees is Magenta.</ul>
+<ul>0/360 degrees is Red.60 degrees is Yellow.120 degrees is Green.180 degrees is Cyan.240 degrees is Blue.300 degrees is Magenta.</ul>

 ## See Also